MaxWasUnavailable/LethalModDataLib/README.md

     {
         // (...)

-        ModDataHandler.SaveData(GetFieldInfo(this, nameof(__someFloat)));
+        SaveLoadHandler.SaveData(ModDataHelper.GetIModDataKey(this, nameof(__someFloat)));

+        // Note that we can also force a save or load of automated fields/properties:

+        SaveLoadHandler.LoadData(ModDataHelper.GetIModDataKey(this, nameof(SomeString)));

+        // This might be useful to instantiate values for instances that don't exist when the OnLoad event is called.

         // (...)
     }
 }
 ```

-The ModData attribute can be used on fields, both static and instanced ones, as well as public, private and internal
+The ModData attribute can be used on fields and properties, both static and instanced ones, as well as public, private
-ones.
+and internal ones.

 > [!WARNING]
 >
-> When using the Manual parameter for saving and/or loading, you **need** to use the methods that take FieldInfo as a
+> When using the Manual parameter for saving and/or loading, you **need** to use the methods that take an IModDataKey as
 > parameter.
-This is because the other save/load methods will result in a different key being used, which will cause
+This is because the other save/load methods will result in a different key being used (unless you go
-> your data to be saved and loaded in a different location.
+> through the unnecessary trouble of finding out the key yourself).
+Not doing this will cause your data to be saved and
+> loaded in a different location, unless you're handling it manually entirely - in which case you don't need the
+> attribute in the first place.

 ### 2. Using the `ModDataContainer` abstract class

 This way of using the library requires you to set up a class that inherits from `ModDataContainer`.
-Any fields in this
+Any fields or
-class will be saved and loaded automatically, without the need for any attributes.
-You are essentially creating a
+properties in this class will be saved and loaded automatically, without the need for any attributes.
+You are
-"container" for your mod data.
+essentially creating a "container" for your mod data.

 The ModDataContainer class has a number of properties and methods that you can override to customize its behavior: